Rogerio5/django-petcare-reservation-api/README.md

   - 🔑 **Token-based authentication** to secure endpoints
   - 🧪 **Automated tests** with Pytest and Postman Collection
   - ✅ **Test coverage: 98%**
+  - 📈 **Scalability**: architecture ready for multiple users and endpoints
+  - 📖 **Documentation**: bilingual README + Postman collection for manual testing
+  - 🔄 **Continuous Integration**: structure ready for CI/CD pipelines
+  - ⚖️ **Business Rules**: limit of 4 reservations/day validated in form and API

 ---